pitonneux/website/README.md

 ### Launch your database server

-**Ubuntu users:** before proceeding, remove the line for postgresql.
+**Ubuntu users:** before proceeding, remove the line for postgresql from Procfile.dev.

 You need to start your postgres server, redis server, and Sidekiq worker.
 We use `foreman` with the `Procfile.dev` to automate this.
 Make sure you have `foreman` installed (`gem install foreman`) and run